buehler/mse-project-thesis-2/sections/03_state_of_the_art.md

 ## Restricting Access to Services with Rules

 In the concept of the authentication mesh, a proxy intercepts the communication from and to applications that are part of the mesh.
 The interception does not interfere with the data stream.
 The goal of the proxy is the de-, and encoding of the user identity that is transmitted [@buehler:DistAuthMesh].
 To provide additional use for this system, a rule based access engine could enhance the usefulness of the distributed authentication mesh.
+Such a rule engine would further improve the security of the overall system.

 An additional mechanism ("Rule Engine") could be added to the mesh.
-This engine takes the configuration from the store and takes place before the translator checks the transmitted identity.
+This engine takes the configuration from the configuration store and takes place before the translator checks the transmitted identity.
 A partial list of features could be:

 - Timed access: define times when the access to the service is rejected or explicitly allowed.
 - IP range: Define IP ranges that are allowed or blocked.
 This could prevent cross-datacenter-access.
 - Custom logic: With the power of a small scripting language^[For example [Lua](https://lua.org) or JavaScript with their respective execution environment], custom logic could be built to allow or reject access to services.

 The rule engine should be extensible such that additional mechanisms can be included into it.
 There are other useful filters that help development teams all over the world to create more secure software.
+This rule engine however, is not implemented in this project.
+This project focuses on the common language used to transmit the user identity as well as the implementation of the authentication mesh in a productive environment.
+Further work may define and implement the rule engine as an addition to the authentication mesh.